 In most American universities, undergraduate students are largely introduced to college-level science by graduate teaching assistants (GTAs).
 Undergraduate student outcomes in early courses affects their decision to pursue a STEM degree, situating GTAs in a potentially impactful role in STEM retention.
 First-time GTAs express concerns including feeling unprepared for the job and receiving limited support, especially for international teaching assistants (ITAs).
 To better understand how ITAs and domestic GTAs impact undergraduate students in biology, we surveyed 1065 students and their 31 GTAs across three semesters in a gateway biology course.
 Undergraduate surveys evaluated interest in a STEM major and course grades because higher grades in gateway courses increase the likelihood of majoring in STEM.
 We found that overall grade and change in STEM interest across the semester did not differ between students taught by ITAs and domestic GTAs.
+Students taught by ITAs received significantly higher paper grades than those taught by domestic GTAs.
 Our results indicate that paper grading techniques are an important topic to cover for ITAs when designing professional development.
 ITAs showed no negative impacts on overall grades or student interest in pursuing STEM, comparing to domestic GTAs.

-Symbolic-Mathematical Model Comprehension in Physical Chemistry Ines Komor, University of Duisburg-Essen Helena Van Vorst, University of Cologne Elke Sumfleth, University of Duisburg-Essen Julian Roelle, Ruhr-Universität Bochum Eckart Hasselbrink, University of Duisburg-Essen
+Symbolic-Mathematical Model Comprehension in Physical Chemistry

+Ines Komor, University of Duisburg-Essen

+Helena Van Vorst, University of Cologne

+Elke Sumfleth, University of Duisburg-Essen

+Julian Roelle, Ruhr-Universität Bochum

+Eckart Hasselbrink, University of Duisburg-Essen